 The Standard option is intended for students who are interested in a versatile degree in Mathematics.
 Although the requirements for the degree are more liberal than those of the other options, we recommend choosing electives with the idea of gaining more knowledge in a specific area of mathematics, possibly in conjunction with a minor in a related area.
 Students can choose coursework in algebra, geometry, topology, combinatorics, analysis, number theory, optimization and probability.

-For students who plan to do graduate study in mathematics or those who prefer a more theoretical background in mathematics.
-In addition to taking courses in real analysis, geometry, complex analysis and modern algebra, students must satisfy an elective requirement.
-The Department offers a variety of areas of study, including combinatorics, differential equations, dynamical systems, number theory, probability, optimization and numerical analysis.
+The B.S. option is ideal for students wanting a strong mathematical foundation or planning to do graduate study in mathematics.
+The Department offers a variety of areas of study, including real analysis, geometry, complex analysis, modern algebra, combinatorics, differential equations, dynamical systems, number theory, probability, optimization and numerical analysis.